Hannah Fry: Publications

 Fry has authored or co-authored four books.
 The first, The Mathematics of Love: Patterns, Proofs, and the Search for the Ultimate Equation (2015), includes the "37% rule", a form of the secretary problem according to which roughly the first third of any potential partners should be rejected.
 The second, The Indisputable Existence of Santa Claus (2015), discusses various Christmas-related topics and how mathematics can be involved in them, including a fair Secret Santa, decoration of Christmas trees, winning at Monopoly, and comparing the vocabulary of the Queen's Christmas message to that of the lyrics of Snoop Dogg.
 Her third book is Hello World: How to be Human in the Age of the Machine (2018), which looks at the impact of algorithms that affect lives.
-In 2021, she wrote Rutherford & Fry's Complete Guide to Absolutely Everything (Abridged) with Adam Rutherford.
+In 2021, she co-wrote Rutherford & Fry's Complete Guide to Absolutely Everything (Abridged) with Adam Rutherford.
+Fry's book No One Knows What They’re Doing: The Power of Doubt in an Overconfident World is set to release on 16 September 2027.